 COVID-19 Update: We are open & shipping orders!
 We are working hard to ship as quickly as possible, while ensuring the safety of our associates.
 Please note: we have closed our Bristol retail store.
 Click for details

 Click to watch the JD Search Tutorial video & learn

-3M Imperial Compound and Finishing Material provides fast cut and leaves an excellent finish without swirl marks.
-This liquid compound and finishing material is designed to remove P600 and P800 dual action sand scratches from gelcoat.
+3M Marine Compound and Finishing Material provides fast cut and leaves an excellent finish without swirl marks.
+This liquid compound and finishing material is designed to remove P800-P1200 grit scratches.

 Safe for most paint or gelcoat finishes on boats, cars, and RVs.
 Want to bring back the luster on your boat's gelcoat?
 Use this with a buffer, followed by a coat of 3M Finesse It II.

 The item was added to your shop cart.

 The bottle has changed.
 Is the compound still an almondcolor?

 Beats me, I only bought it in 2013.

 I have been using this compound since 2011 and it has always been white.
 The last Gallon I bought this spring is still the white.
 The bottle no longer says Imperial but it is the same compound.
 Works incredibly good too!